a) Accommodation & Activities

 Before using our 3, 4 & 5 day itineraries to custom-design your Otago Central Rail Trail experience, there’s a need for some decision-making …

-The more the merrier sounds fun, and it can be.
-But only if you’re 100% sure everyone will get on and someone – possibly you - is prepared to be organiser, a task that can be like herding cats.
-Six is the maximum much of the accommodation along the Rail Trail can sleep, making half a dozen a manageable group.
-From six to 10 or more, logistics balloon and accommodation options shrink.
-At the other end of the scale, going solo can be richly rewarding and a safe experience.
-More than a few newly-weds make this as their honeymoon ‘Love Trail’.
+More the merrier sounds fun, but only if you’re 100% sure everyone will get on.
+Also someone – possibly you – has to be the organiser, a task that can be like herding cats.
+With six guests the maximum for much of the accommodation along the Rail Trail, for groups of seven and more, logistics balloon and accommodation options shrink.
+For ‘you time’, going solo can be richly rewarding, and for couples this can be the honeymoon ‘Love Trail’.

 If you have the time, take your time.
-Where you are on a tight schedule then please don’t attempt to rush all 153km -- a real pain in the bottom on a bike -- but rather, take advantage of what makes the Otago Central Rail Trail so unique.
-Built on the foundations of the disused Otago Central Railway, this was the lifeline from Dunedin to inland Otago gold mining and agriculture service communities.
-Including Clyde at one end and Middlemarch at the other, there are 12 communities along the Rail Trail.
+But if you haven’t, please don’t attempt to rush the 152kms between Clyde and Middlemarch.
+Instead, make the most of why the Otago Central Rail Trail is so unique.
+Including Clyde at one end and Middlemarch at the other, there are 12 communities along the Rail Trail (click place names on the ‘Journey’ schematic).
 Walking or cycling from one community to the next, you can spend anything from just a few hours to a day or two experiencing the trail at a non-hectic pace.
-Accommodation hosts and also bike hire businesses are usually happy to drop off and collect.

 An accompanying vehicle is a great way to ‘widen’ the rail trail by enabling you to visit some truly remarkable off-trail places …